Libyan literature: Early Libyan works

 Prior to Italian invasion, Libyan literary journals were primarily concerned with politics.
 Journals of this period included al-'Asr al–Jadīd (The New Age) in 1910 and al–Tarājim (The Translations) in 1897.
 It wasn't until the brutality of the Italian invasion that Libyan consciousness exposed itself in the form of the short story.
-Wahbi Bouri argues in the introduction of al-Bawākir (The Vanguard), a collection of short stories he wrote from 1930 to 1960, that the Libyan short story was born in reaction to Italian occupation and Egyptian literary renaissance in Cairo and Alexandria.
+Wahbi al-Bouri argues in the introduction of al-Bawākir (The Vanguard), a collection of short stories he wrote from 1930 to 1960, that the Libyan short story was born in reaction to Italian occupation and Egyptian literary renaissance in Cairo and Alexandria.
 Specifically, copies of poems such as Benghazi the Eternal helped to sustain Libyan resistance.

 Italian policy of the time was to suppress indigenous Libyan cultural aspirations - therefore quelling any publications showing local literary influence.
 Perhaps the only publication of the time that had any Libyan roots was the Italian financed, Libya al-Muṣawwar (Illustrated Libya).
-While beginning as Italian propaganda, the magazine included work by Wahbi Bouri, considered the father of Libyan short stories.
+While beginning as Italian propaganda, the magazine included work by Wahbi al-Bouri, considered the father of Libyan short stories.